mieweb/docs/content/functions/injury-care/adding-accommodations.md

 ![](../adding-accommodations.assets/6c9ee0adf44e9fd9a3622e73b41d91ae.png)

-## Adding a New Accommodation while in Encounter-Section Expansion Method
+## Adding a New Accommodation While in Encounter-Section Expansion Method

 While working in an encounter, the Plan area of the encounter offers a section named Accommodations.
 This is the section where new accommodations get entered for visits.
 If you need to simply view current accommodations a patient has on their chart, please refer to [Viewing Accommodations](viewing-accommodations.md) detailed document.